alexpasmantier/television/docs/01-Users/05-shell-integration.md

 Each key is a channel name and each value is a set of commands that should trigger that channel.

-Example: say you want the following prompts to trigger the following channels when pressing <CTRL-T>:
+Example: say you want the following prompts to trigger the following channels when pressing <kbd>CTRL-T</kbd>`:

 - `git checkout` should trigger the `git-branches` channel
 - `ls` should trigger the `dirs` channel